 Maps are fascinating.
 There is a long history when it comes to maps and their role in our lives.
 This has changed throughout the years, but they remain an integral tool for how we navigate the world around us.
 Maps show us where we are, where we want to go, and where we’ve been.
-From Claudius Ptolemy, who drew the first global map, to Google Earth, maps continue to visually represent our surroundings as a human race.
+From Claudius Ptolemy, who drew the first global map, to Google Earth, maps continue to visually represent our surroundings as a human race and now use to inspire arts integration.

 Maps are important to study and analyze while providing us with crucial information.
 They can also provide inspiration for a range of creative arts integration lessons.
 Mapmaking, or cartography, seamlessly aligns math, social studies, science, and visual art.